 Later in the year, Miguel and Dante introduced us to the power of family in the Academy Award winner Coco.
 Then, Star Wars: The Last Jedi premiered in December and continued the saga of Rey, Poe, Finn, and Kylo Ren.

-2018 began, not with a bang, but with a star.
-Minnie Mouse, was honored with a star on the Hollywood Walk of Fame, joining her pals Mickey Mouse and Donald Duck.
-In February, Marvel introduced us to the newest hero to join the Avengers with Black Panther, which would go on to break several records and win multiple Oscars.
-We saw a childhood favorite unfold before us in A Wrinkle in Time, while also greeting some beloved characters once more in Christopher Robin.
+2018 began, not with a bang, but with… a star!
+Minnie Mouse was honored with a star on the Hollywood Walk of Fame, joining her pals Mickey Mouse and Donald Duck, on January 22.
+In February, Marvel Studios introduced us to one of the newest Super Heroes to join the Avengers in the Marvel Cinematic Universe with Black Panther, which would go on to break several box office records and win multiple Academy Awards, including earning a coveted nod for Best Picture.
+We saw a childhood literary favorite unfold before us on the big screen in A Wrinkle in Time, while also greeting some beloved silver-screen characters from the Hundred Acre Wood once more in Christopher Robin.
 Lucasfilm and Marvel Studios also brought back some favorites with Solo: A Star Wars Story and Ant-Man and The Wasp, and Marvel also delivered the biggest movie of the year globally with Avengers: Infinity War.
-November and December saw the releases of The Nutcracker and the Four Realms and Mary Poppins Returns, respectively.
+November and December saw the releases of The Nutcracker and the Four Realms, Ralph Breaks the Internet, and Mary Poppins Returns, respectively.

-On Broadway the stage got a bit chillier when Disney Frozen The Broadway Musical premiered.
-Pixar Pier also made its debut at Disney California Adventure, and across the way, The Tropical Hideaway opened in Adventureland at Disneyland.
-As if that wasn’t enough, brand-new way to explore, play, and listen in the parks arrived with the launch of the Play Disney app.
+On Broadway, the stage got a bit chillier when Frozen The Broadway Musical premiered.
+Pixar Pier also debuted at Disney California Adventure, and across the way at Disneyland, the Tropical Hideaway opened in Adventureland.
+As if that wasn’t enough, a brand-new way to explore, play, and listen in the parks arrived with the launch of the Play Disney app.

-For more than nine decades, The Walt Disney Company has created entertainment of the very highest quality.
-From humble beginnings as a cartoon studio in the 1920s to the company of today—which includes Pixar, Marvel, Lucasfilm and 21st Century Fox, Disney continues to provide quality entertainment for the entire family all around the world.
+For nearly a century, The Walt Disney Company has created entertainment of the very highest quality.
+From humble beginnings as a cartoon studio in the early 1920s to the Company of today—which includes Pixar, Marvel, Lucasfilm, Searchlight Pictures, and 20th Century Studios, along with Disney Parks and Resorts around the globe—Disney continues to provide timeless entertainment for the entire family.